msdundar/notes-algorithms/10-hash-tables/README.md

   ![performance](images/performance.png)

-- O(1) means it doesn’t matter whether your hash table has 1 element or 1 billion elements—getting something out of a hash table will take the same amount of time.
-Actually, you’ve seen constant time before.
+- O(1) means it doesn't matter whether your hash table has 1 element or 1 billion elements—getting something out of a hash table will take the same amount of time.
+Actually, you've seen constant time before.
 Getting an item out of an array takes constant time.
-It doesn’t matter how big your array is; it takes the same amount of time to get an element.
+It doesn't matter how big your array is; it takes the same amount of time to get an element.
 In the average case, hash tables are really fast.

 - Worst case is something like that for hashes: